lineality/Online_Voting_Using_One_Time_Pads/README.md

 - how quickly can an election system be built and used?

-## social context in categories of configuration data for datastructures and databases (2024.04.07)
+## social context in categories of configuration data for data structures and databases (2024.04.07)
 -